altermarkive/training/algorithms/code/other/mesosphere_challenge/README.md

 in your write-up.

-Please provide a source tarball (or link to a GitHub repository) containing code in the language of your choice, as well as a README discussing your solution (and providing build instructions).
+Please provide a source tarball (or link to a GitHub repository) containing code in the language of your choice, as well as a documentation discussing your solution (and providing build instructions).
 The accompanying documentation is an important part of your submission.
 It counts to show your work.